 How to Use Operating Expenses

-Knowing the total amount of operating expenses helps the business calculate not only profit but also another valuable number: operating income, also referred to as earnings before interest and taxes (EBIT).
-How operating income changes over time will help the business and potential investors determine whether it’s an efficient operation.
+Knowing the total amount of operating costs helps businesses calculate profit and another valuable number: operating income, which is also referred to as earnings before interest and taxes (EBIT).
+How operating income changes over time will help businesses and potential investors determine whether it’s an efficient operation.

 Operating Income = Gross Profit – Operating Expenses

-Once a business knows its operating expenses, it can use more complex formulas that lend insight into overall profitability, such as operating profit margin.
+Once a business knows its OpEx, it can use more complex formulas that lend insight into overall profitability, such as operating profit margin.

 Operating Profit Margin = EBIT / Sales Revenue x 100